Carthage nursing home shooting: Shooting

 Robert Stewart, 45, dressed in a bib overall, arrived at the parking lot of the nursing home just before 10:00 a.m., where he fired several shots at the empty car of his estranged wife, shattering its windows.
 Stewart then fired at the car of visitor Michael Lee Cotten as he was driving into the parking lot, hitting him in the left shoulder.
 Cotten, who later stated that Stewart was "very calm...very deliberate" during the shooting, managed to run into the building and warn the people inside of the gunman.
 Police received the first emergency calls at approximately 10:00 a.m. and the only police officer on duty in Carthage, 25-year-old Cpl.
 Justin Garner, was dispatched to the scene.

-Leaving a camouflaged Remington 597 .22 caliber rifle atop a Jeep Cherokee, Stewart entered the nursing home armed with a .357-caliber handgun, a .22 Magnum semi-automatic pistol, and a 12-gauge Winchester 1300 shotgun and went down the hall, apparently searching for his estranged wife, Wanda Neal.
+Leaving a camouflaged Remington 597 .22 Magnum rifle atop a Jeep Cherokee, Stewart entered the nursing home armed with a .357 Magnum handgun, a .22 Magnum semi-automatic pistol, and a 12-gauge Winchester 1300 shotgun and went down the hall, apparently searching for his estranged wife, Wanda Neal.
 She had left him three weeks earlier because of his abusive behavior, drinking, violent temper, and possessiveness.
 She had been reassigned to the Alzheimer's unit that morning.
 When she heard the shooting, she hid in a locked and passcode-protected bathroom.

 Upon realizing that his wife wasn't where she usually worked, Stewart headed to the area for Alzheimer's patients, which was secured by passcode-protected doors.
 As he walked through the hallways of the nursing home, Stewart killed seven residents—two of them in their wheelchairs—while the staff tried to move other patients to safety.
 He shot and killed nurse Jerry Avant, who tried to stop the gunman.
 Avant was the only employee killed.

 Police Cpl.
 Garner confronted Stewart in the hallway at about 10:05 a.m.
 After refusing several orders to drop his weapon, Stewart lowered his shotgun and fired a shot at Garner, hitting him with three scattergun pellets in the left leg.
 Garner returned fire and hit Stewart in the chest, incapacitating him.
 Years later, Garner recalled that the wounded Stewart had said only: "Kill me, kill me."

 At the end of the shooting, six people were dead at the scene; five others, including Stewart, were taken to a nearby hospital, where two of the wounded died the same day.